farrelleoin93/Milestone-2/README.md

 5. The code used to email the form was found [here](https://www.emailjs.com/docs/).
 ### Content

-The brief description of each was found on [Lonely Planet](https://www.lonelyplanet.com/).
+- The brief description of each city was found on [Lonely Planet](https://www.lonelyplanet.com/).
+- The description of each of "Our Top 3 Picks" were also found on [Lonely Planet](https://www.lonelyplanet.com/) with the exception of The Beer 100 Garden which was found at [Choa Hanoi](https://chaohanoi.com/event-location/the-100-beer-garden-tay-ho/).

 ## <a name="acknowledgements">Acknowledgements</a>